Security System Installation/Repair

 Salaries According to BLS

 The median salary for someone in a career related to security system installation, repair, and inspection technology/technician is $48,540.
-This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Security System Installation/Repair
+Amount of Education Required for Careers Related to Security System Installation, Repair, and Inspection Technology/Technician

-Some degrees associated with security system installation, repair, and inspection technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+Some careers associated with security system installation, repair, and inspection technology/technician require an advanced degree while some may not even require a bachelor’s.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to security system installation, repair, and inspection technology/technician have obtained the following education levels.